 Vehicle and household goods

-Arkansas's constitution provides no separate motor-vehicle exemption, so under state law a car is squeezed into the $200 to $500 personal-property cap.
+Arkansas's constitution provides no separate motor-vehicle exemption, so under state law a car is squeezed into the $200 to $500 personal-property cap — and, as Kelley holds, the statute that appears to give you a larger car and tools exemption (Section 16-66-218(a)(2) and (4)) is unconstitutional and disallowed.
 This is the single biggest reason many Arkansans choose the federal exemptions, which include a dedicated motor-vehicle exemption, an exemption for household furnishings, appliances, clothing, and books held for personal use, an exemption for tools of the trade, and a wildcard exemption that can be stacked onto a vehicle or cash.
 All of the federal dollar figures adjust every three years; confirm the current amounts before relying on them, because the numbers in older articles are usually out of date.

 How to actually claim your exemptions

-• Object to a bank levy on protected funds.
-If a levy hits an account holding Social Security, unemployment, or other exempt benefits, notify the court and the creditor in writing, and ask the bank for the funds it must protect automatically.
+Object to a bank levy on protected funds.
+If a levy hits an account holding Social Security or other federal benefits, notify the court and the creditor in writing, and ask the bank for the protected amount it must shield automatically under 31 C.F.R.
+Part 212.

-• In bankruptcy, list exemptions on Schedule C and elect either the Arkansas or the federal set.
+In bankruptcy, list exemptions on Schedule C and elect either the Arkansas or the federal set.
+Given the $200/$500 constitutional cap, price out both sets before you choose.

 Where to verify and get help

-The garnishment caps above come from the federal Consumer Credit Protection Act, and your federal benefits are shielded by 42 U.S.C.
+The garnishment cap above comes from the federal Consumer Credit Protection Act, and your federal benefits are shielded by 42 U.S.C.
 Section 407 and federal account-protection rules; the Fair Debt Collection Practices Act (FDCPA) separately limits how collectors may contact you.
-For state-specific help and to confirm current dollar figures, contact the Arkansas Attorney General's Consumer Protection Division, which handles consumer complaints and publishes guidance.
-For the exact text of the exemptions, consult Article 9 of the Arkansas Constitution and the Arkansas Code exemption statutes, and consider talking to an Arkansas-licensed attorney or a legal-aid organization before responding to a judgment, garnishment, or levy.
+For the exact text of the state exemptions, read Article 9 of the Arkansas Constitution as published by the Arkansas Secretary of State, and the execution, exemption, and garnishment procedures collected in the Arkansas Judiciary's Civil & Criminal Benchbook.
+For consumer complaints and state-specific guidance, contact the Arkansas Attorney General's Public Protection Division.
+This article is general information, not legal advice; consider talking to an Arkansas-licensed attorney or a legal-aid organization before responding to a judgment, garnishment, or levy.

 This page is based on Arkansas law.
 Limits and deadlines change — verify the current details directly with the official Arkansas sources below.
 This is general legal information, not legal advice.